V is for Va Va Voom!

 This is about finding joy and va va voom even when you don’t necessarily feel it or have feelings of uneasiness about other things that might be going on.
 So here are a few things I intend to do to help me:

-- Slowing down – I’ve been trying so hard to make some big decisions and the answers are just not coming.
+- Slowing down – I’ve been trying so hard to make some big decisions and the answers are just not coming as fast as I want them to.
 So slowing down by enjoying nature, being outside and giving myself a break are important.
-Not rushing as if my life depended on it.

 - Relishing all that Winter has to offer – Such a wonderful reflective time offering real opportunities to switch off, reset and reflect.
 When things feel overwhelming I just need to be outside more, walking and finding joy in nature.